Easy homemade Irish soda bread is perfect for any day of the week. Dense and soft with an incredible crusty exterior.

 - Add the butter and mix until crumbly.

-- Add the buttermilk (not all at once) and mix with your hand until moist.
+- Using a spatula add the buttermilk (not all at once) and mix until moist.
+The dough will have a shaggy texture.

-- Turn dough onto floured surface and blend until it forms a round ball.
+- Turn dough onto floured surface and blend with your hands until it forms a round ball.
+Add a bit more flour to make it easier to handle.
+Try not to overwork it.
 Flatten with your hand slightly to form a disc about 7-8 inches across.

 - At this point, you can top with the coarse salt if you like.